ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

       Maximum value for variables in the filter.

    ``threshold:``
       This variable may function differently depending on the filter it is used in.
-In the :jedi:`Background Check Filter <inside/jedi-components/ufo/qcfilters/GenericQC.html#background-check-filter>`, an observation is rejected when the difference between the observation value (*y*) and model simulated value (*H(x)*) is larger than the ``threshold`` * *observation error*.
+In the :jedi:`Background Check Filter <inside/jedi-components/ufo/qcfilters/GenericQC.html#background-check-filter>`, an observation is rejected when the difference between the observation value (*y*) and model simulated value (*H(x)*) is larger than the :math:`threshold * observation error`.

    ``action:``
       Indicates which action to take once an observation has been flagged by a filter.
 See :jedi:`Filter Actions <inside/jedi-components/ufo/qcfilters/FilterOptions.html#filter-actions>` in the JEDI documentation for a full explanation and list of valid values.